 The Four C’s of a diamond

 Do you remember the classic four C’s of a diamond?
-These are: Cut, Carat, Color and Clarity.
+These are Cut, Carat, Color, and Clarity.
 Those are the four chief elements that make a diamond valuable and worth buying.
-You can make good use of Internet knowing all these things about the diamonds.
+You can make good use of the Internet knowing all these things about the diamonds.

 - Cut is basically the shape given to the diamond so that it can reflect more light and look more attractive and shiny.
 A diamond’s cut refers to its angles and facets, as well as their proportions and symmetry when light reflects it.
 A skillfully-cut diamond will reflect the most balanced light and produce the shiniest sparkle possible.
 A diamond that’s cut too low or too deep will reflect light quite poorly.

 - Carat is a term used to determine the weight of a diamond.
 The larger diamonds obviously are bigger and heavier and thus look more desirable and arresting to the eyes.
 A one-carat (6.5 mm) diamond is widely the most preferred size for an engagement ring, while a five-carat (11.1 mm) diamond is considered very big.
 And of course, the bigger a diamond’s carat is, the more expensive it gets.
 If you are on a tight budget but still dreams of buying a diamond ring for your fiancee, don’t be afraid to go down half a carat – make sure that it has a nice cut so that it will still look very sparkly.